CoreyOliver/Wave_Release/checklist.md

         []shows number of units waved for historic data [] set up the loader data controller. the fetch works just need to pull the data

+[x] remove ship and tender date
+[]set up for component to add ship and tender dates in batch
+    [] table in batch header to update whatever is chosen [] set up batch edit function
+        []add each date to form?
+            []select one date and apply it to as many as we want?

 clean up later: